allankenneth/discourse-import-phpBB/README.md

 repository to anyone who sends useful and sane pull requests.
 For more details and discussion, see [this thread on Discourse Meta](http://meta.discourse.org/t/importing-phpbb-into-discourse/7956).

+If you are interested in this I suggest looking into [rikkits fork](https://github.com/rikkit/discourse-import-phpBB), where you can find optimizations for biggger forum instances.

+---

 # What is this?

 This rake task will import all threads and posts of a phpBB Forum into Discourse.